Luehang/react-native-masonry-list/README.md

 # :large_blue_diamond: Props

 :information_source: **Version \*1.2.2 update:** New props for `customImageComponent`, `customImageProps` and `completeCustomComponent`.

+> If you like [`react-native-masonry-list`](https://github.com/Luehang/react-native-masonry-list), please be sure to give it a star at [GitHub](https://github.com/Luehang/react-native-masonry-list).
+Thanks.

 | Props                         | Description                                                                                                                                                                                    | Type              | Default |
 |-------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|---------|